 - 1. The student will be asked to identify whether the animal is a service animal that is required because of a disability of the student, and if so, what tasks or functions the animal has been trained to provide. - a.
-A "disability" is a physical or mental impairment that substantially limits one or more major life activities.
-If the student's disability is readily apparent, the Office of Learning and Disability Services will not inquire further into the student's disability.
-For disabilities that are not readily apparent, the Office of Learning and Disability Services may ask the student to provide documentation of the disability.
-Generally, a statement from a physician or mental health care professional will suffice for purposes of documentation of the disability.
-Rarely will it be necessary for the Office of Learning and Disability Services to inquire beyond the health care professional's statement of disability. - b.
+A "disability" is a physical or mental impairment that substantially limits one or more major life activities. - b.
 Tasks or functions that a service animal is trained to perform may include obvious tasks such as guiding an individual who is blind or pulling an individual's wheelchair.
 When the tasks performed are readily apparent, the Office of Learning and Disability Services will not inquire further into the tasks the animal is trained to perform.
-When the tasks are not readily apparent, the Office of Learning and Disability Service may ask the student what tasks or work the animal has been trained to perform. - If the animal meets the test of a bona fide "service animal," then the animal will be permitted to reside with the student and to accompany the student with a disability to all areas on campus where the student is normally permitted to go. - 3.
+When the tasks are not readily apparent, the Office of Learning and Disability Service may ask the student what tasks or work the animal has been trained to perform. - 2.
+If the animal meets the test of a bona fide "service animal," then the animal will be permitted to reside with the student and to accompany the student with a disability to all areas on campus where the student is normally permitted to go. - 3.
 If the animal does not meet the test of a bona fide "service animal," the Office of Learning and Disability Services will evaluate the student's need for a "support animal" and the support that the animal will provide the student. - a.
-Once the existence of the disability is documented, the Office of Learning and Disability Services will evaluate the student's disability-related need for a support animal.
-In other words, does the animal work, provide assistance, or provide emotional support that alleviates one or more of the identified symptoms or effects of the student's disability?
-If the disability-related need for the animal is not readily apparent, the student may be asked to provide documentation from a physician or mental health care professional that the animal provides support that alleviates one or more of the symptoms or effects of the student's disability.
+If the student's disability is not readily apparent or known to the Office of Learning and Disability Services, the Office of Learning and Disability Services may ask the student to submit reliable documentation (as defined below) of a disability and the disability-related need for the support animal.
+If the disability is readily apparent or known but the disability-related need for the support animal is not, then the Office of Learning and Disability Services may ask the student to submit reliable documentation